ramindesu/medical_reservation_center/README.md

     ├── reservations/      # Appointment logic
     ├── core/              # System configs & shared utilities
     └── templates/         # Global templates (public pages)
+---

+## 👥 Team Collaboration Notes

+- The project is being developed collaboratively.
+- All commits should follow GitLab workflow standards.
+- Each phase will be delivered and reviewed before proceeding.
+- Members : RAMIN,ATEFEH,NILOUFAR,HOSEIN,ZAHRA

+---

+## 💡 Summary

+This system is currently in **Phase 1**, focused on:
+- Github
+- Database design
+- Core model implementation
+- Base admin panel setup

+As development continues, the system will gradually evolve into a fully-featured appointment management platform.

+---

+GROUP_1 🤝